surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Export-Console.md

 for use in future sessions.

-To add the snap-ins in the .psc1 console file to a session, start Windows PowerShell (PowerShell.exe) at the command line by using Cmd.exe or another Windows PowerShell session, and then use the **PSConsoleFile** parameter of PowerShell.exe to specify the console file.
+To add the snap-ins in the .psc1 console file to a session, start Windows PowerShell (`powershell.exe`) at the command line by using Cmd.exe or another Windows PowerShell session, and then use the **PSConsoleFile** parameter of `powershell.exe` to specify the console file.

 For more information about Windows PowerShell snap-ins, see [about_PSSnapins](About/about_PSSnapins.md).